jacobmoncur/gogogo/Readme.md

 }
 ```

-Here we define one target, `prod`, with three processes under it.
-Each process
+Here we define one target, `prod`, with three processes.
+Each process gets its
-gets its own upstart script, log file, and logrotate file.
-Deploying will
+own upstart script, log file, and logrotate file.
+Deploying will restart all
-restart all trhee processes at once.
-If you run `ggg prod <stop|restart|start>`
+three processes at once.
+If you run `ggg prod <stop|restart|start>` gogogo will
-gogogo will stop|restart|start all three processes at once.
+stop|restart|start all three processes at once.

 You can start, stop, restart or log individual processes by running
 `ggg <command> prod:<processName>`.
 If you wanted to restart the web process,